mrossini-ethz/parseq/README.md

 ```
 (! subexpression)
 ```
-Succeeds if subexpression _does not_ succeed.
+Succeeds if subexpression _does not_ succeed and consumes no input.
-Consumes no input and the subexpression which _does not_ match the subexpression is returned.
+The next sequence item is returned if subespression _does not_ match.

 ### Nesting
 ```